Diwakar-1710/bitespeed_assignment/README.md

 - **Identity Reconciliation**: Identify and keep track of customer identities across multiple purchases.
 - **Primary and Secondary Contacts**: Maintain primary and secondary contact information in the database.
 - **RESTful API**: Expose an endpoint `/identify` to receive HTTP POST requests for identity reconciliation.
+                 :Expose an endpoint `/get_all_contacts` to receive HTTP GET requests that return all contact data

 ## Getting Started